jefmeijvis/old.jefmeijvis.com/content/007-azure-application-insights.md

 properties.add("api-endpoint,"/api/v2/users");
 ```

-This way we can add our own custom data fields to the logtraces.
+This way we can add our own custom data fields to the log traces.

 ## Inspecting the data

-We can verify that our data colletion is working by going to the Azure Portal and visiting our instance.
+We can verify that our data collection is working by going to the Azure Portal and visiting our instance.
 We can view the logs under *Monitoring > Logs*.
-The poral allows us to query our data using [KQL, the Kusto Query Language](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/).
+The portal allows us to query our data using [KQL, the Kusto Query Language](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/).

 ![Inspecting the collected logs using the Azure Portal [medium]](/static/post/007/portal3.png)